Shadowtag00/MLOPS-Project1/README.md

 ## Installing and running docker
-*Download and Install Docker Desktop for your platform of choice through the following link: https://docs.docker.com/engine/install/
+-Download and Install Docker Desktop for your platform of choice through the following link: https://docs.docker.com/engine/install/
-*In the project repository, open a terminal window and enter the following to start the program using a docker container:
+-In the project repository, open a terminal window and enter the following to start the program using a docker container:
 ```
 docker build -t MLOPSProjectContainer .
 docker run -it --rm MLOPSProjectContainer